Phase Equilibrium and Phase Diagrams

 Introduction

-Phase equilibrium is a fundamental concept in chemistry that describes the conditions under which two or more phases of a substance can coexist in equilibrium.
-A phase diagram is a graphical representation of the phase behavior of a substance as a function of temperature, pressure, and composition.
+Phase equilibrium is a fundamental concept in chemistry describing the conditions under which two or more phases of a substance can coexist in equilibrium.
+A phase diagram graphically represents a substance's phase behavior as a function of temperature, pressure, and composition.

 Basic Concepts